ronin4a/microblog/README.md

 changelog:
 - updated index so displays POSTS_PER_PAGE (rather than followed_posts().all())
 - updated explore so displays POSTS_PER_PAGE (rather than all posts)
+- updated user/<username> pages so actual posts are displayed